 Kelly established himself as one of the league's premier defensemen, and was chosen for a First All-Star berth in 1951, 1952, 1953, 1954, 1955 and 1957, and to the Second All-Star Team in 1956.
 Detroit was enjoying a renaissance and after capturing the Stanley Cup in 1950, collected the championship again in 1952, 1954 and 1955.
 In 1956, they were beaten in the final by Montreal, who were embarking on their own dynasty at that point.

-After four Stanley Cup championships, eight All-Star selections, a Norris Trophy (the first ever) as best defenseman and three Lady Byng awards, Red was devastated to be traded to the New York Rangers on February 5, 1960.
+After four Stanley Cup championships, eight All-Star selections, the 1954 Norris Trophy (the first ever) as best defenseman and three Lady Byng Memorial Trophy awards (1951, 1953 & 1954), Red was devastated to be traded to the New York Rangers on February 5, 1960.
 With Kelly went Billy McNeill, while Bill Gadsby and Eddie Shack were ticketed for Detroit.
 But there was a hitch - both Kelly and McNeill refused to report to New York.
 "Twelve and a half years in Detroit and then they trade you.
-I thought I was out of hockey.
+I thought I was out of Hockey.
 I retired," admits Kelly.
 "I thought my Hockey days were over.
 When I started playing in the league, I thought, 'If you have a ten year career, that's a long career.'
 I played twelve and a half years and thought, 'That's it.
 Now I gotta earn a living.'
 I started to work the next day with a tool company.
 But Hockey was my whole life.
 I loved Hockey ever since I was knee high to a grasshopper."

 Kelly was thirty-nine years old and in the twilight of his career during the 1966-67 season.
 That year, the Maple Leafs were loaded with older players - Johnny Bower, Terry Sawchuk, Allan Stanley, Tim Horton, Marcel Pronovost and George Armstrong to name but a few.
 It is no coincidence that each has since been inducted into the Hockey Hall of Fame.
 The team battled hard and surprised the Hockey world by defeating the Montreal Canadiens for the Stanley Cup.
 "That was the fourth Cup for us and my eighth," states Kelly proudly.
 "We were the 'over the hill gang.'
 We upset Chicago, then Montreal.
 They offered me a four-year contract to stay and play for the Maple Leafs, but I realized I couldn't do what I used to do.
 I could skate as fast, I could keep up with the guys -- I was always a good skater, that wasn't the problem.
 You don't recover quite as fast and who knows - what if a year down the road I couldn't cut it?
 Well, they said, 'You could be a ticket taker or this or that,' but I thought, 'No, I'd rather go out on top.
 We had just won and I wanted to go out when I wanted to go out rather when someone tells you you can't cut it anymore."